daattali/daattali.github.io/_drafts/towrite.md

 followup post to shiny server setup: how to develop apps/get your apps onto your server

+shinymodules: what i wrote in hackfest for thibaut, plus a file input that automatically resets after upload

 ---

 media affects what we think/talk about (ebola)